imkarimkarim/imkarimkarim/README.md

 # what's up👋
-## im karim, a internet crawler 🔭 and GNU/Linux user
+## im karim, a internet crawler 🔭 / GNU/Linux user

 my specialties are JavaScript, React, and problem-solving, for which people pay me
 💼 open to new opportunities